 Hebron was especially associated with Abraham.
 Sara was buried in Hebron.
 Abraham dwelt in the plain of Mamre which is near Hebron.
 Jacob built an altar in Hebron.
 The town itself, with some contiguous pasture land, is said to have been granted to the Levites of the clan of Kohath.
 Hebron was the name of a son of Kohath, the Levite.
 Hebron definitely had religious associations.
 I have long argued that the name Abraham or Abrhm indicates an Arabian origin for this biblical character.
 Genesis indicates that Abrhm (Abram) was the patriarch of 29 Arab tribes, 16 Hebrew tribes and 1 Edomite tribe.
 The Edomite connection is obvious.
 Edom was where Timna was located, the site of the copper mines.
 Edom was a part of the Negev (desert) where Abrhm and his son Isaac spent a considerable time traveling and/or settling.
 It appears that Abrhm’s origin may be Midianite.
 His connection with Harran could also indicate a Midianite origin.
 Harran means ‘hot’ in Arabic, so instead of Harran meaning a location in upper Mesopotamia, it could be a reference to the Negev.

 Perhaps Abraham’s Midianite origins were deliberately obscured by the Judean authors during the Persian occupation when idol worship was condemned.
-Abraham was re-located to Ur of the Kesdiy.
-This association made Abraham a learned urbanite who became an enlightened pastoralist, enlightened enough to conclude a covenant with his deity, Yhwh.
+Abraham was re-located to Ur of the Kesdiy (Kaldu or Chaldea tribe), the area in southern Mesopotamia from which the Arameans migrated into Canaan in the 8th Century BCE.
+However, to the biblical scribes in Babylon, this association made Abraham a learned urbanite who became an enlightened pastoralist, enlightened enough to conclude a covenant with his deity, Yhwh.
 Yhwh is Abraham’s god as this deity is mentioned numerous times in connection with this biblical character.
 Yhwh, from his copper associations, appears to have originated with the Midianites/Kenites, the Arab tribe that founded the city of Kiryathsennah (city of the craft), Kiryathsepher (city of the coppersmiths) and Hebron (city of the friend (associate/member of the copper smith guild).